TnTech-ECE/S25_Team2_MyCapstoneProject/conceptual_design.md

 * The battery pack shall send an analog voltage signal to the Battery Management System for monitoring.

-* The battery pack shall receive DC power from the Battery Charger during charging.
+* The battery pack shall receive DC power from the charging circuit during charging.

 <ins> Battery Management System </ins>